RecoFu/mouse-account-verification/README.md

 - **GitHub**: [Issues & Inquiries](https://github.com/RecoFu/mouse-account-verification/issues)

 **Key Principle**: Contributions are voluntary gifts recognizing historical preservation, not service contracts.
 All content provided AS-IS.

+**Errata Policy**: Any discovered factual error will be corrected in a new tagged version, preserving previous versions as historical artifacts for forensic comparison.

 ---